1 min read

 Understanding and Avoiding the Pitfalls of Attorney-Client Privilege

 You may have heard a lawyer on TV refuse to provide information on the basis that it is “privileged,” but what exactly does that mean?
-The following is a brief summary of attorney-client privilege and what it means for you as someone who has been injured and is in need of legal counsel.

 Privilege vs. Confidentiality

-Privileged materials are communications between privileged persons.
-That includes communications between a client seeking and an attorney giving legal advice, which are meant to be confidential, and which, at the option of the client, may be kept from the opposing side.
-Confidentiality includes privileged communications but also other information which a lawyer may not divulge without client consent, court order, or some other specified exception.
-That means confidentiality covers a much broader range of communication than privilege.
+• Confidentiality includes privileged communications, but it also includes other information that a lawyer can’t divulge without client consent, court order, or some other specified exception.
+Confidentiality covers a much broader range of communication than privilege.

-If you waive, either knowingly or otherwise, the privilege for one document or conversation, you open yourself up to the argument that you may have waived privilege with respect to other documents or conversations covering the same subject matter.
-If you want information to remain privileged you must keep it confidential.
-In other words, if you share privileged information with people besides your attorney and or their office staff, you lost the protection of privilege.
-This can severely jeopardize your chances of winning in litigation and could lead to a damages award to the other side, as well as the release of potentially embarrassing communications you thought were privileged.
+If you want the information to remain privileged, you must also keep it confidential.
+In other words, if you share privileged information with people besides your attorneys (or their office staff), you’ve lost the protection of privilege.
+This can severely jeopardize your chances of winning in litigation, lead to a damages award for the other side, and expose potentially embarrassing communications.

 Get a Free Case Consultation